 The US Environmental Protection Agency (EPA) was enlisted to provide additional assistance and other states were encouraged to study the indoor radon issue.
 In 1986, VDH conducted a state-wide survey of 800 homes and found that approximately 12% of the homes that were screened for radon had elevated levels of radon above 4 picocuries/liter, EPA’s recommended action level.
 In 1992 the EPA supported a larger study of approximately 1,600 homes.
 The results of this study verified the results of the earlier study.
 The results also indicated that radon levels generally were not elevated in Tidewater Virginia, which is east of the fall line of Virginia’s rivers (roughly East of Interstate 95).

 During the late 1980’s the EPA established an extensive Indoor Radon Program which provided funding to the states through State Indoor Radon Grants.
 This program made publications available for the states to distribute important information about radon to the public, established regional training centers for radon professionals and a radon proficiency program for radon testers.
-However, the EPA proficiency program was abolished in 1998.
+However, the EPA proficiency program was discontinued in 1998.
 Certification of radon professionals is currently conducted by either the National Radon Safety Board (NRSB) or the National Radon Proficiency Program (NRPP) of the American Association of Radiation Safety Technicians (AARST).

 Office of Radiological Health | 109 Governor Street, 7th Floor | Richmond, VA 23219

 Telephone (804) 864-8150 | Fax: (804) 864-8155